Hzy0913/arc-progress/README.md

  If you want use **image** filled, you need to set the option to the object type, the  format is `{image: url}`, and the `url` is address of the picture.

 ##### textStyle
  Set the style of the `text` content, which needs to be the object type.
-The optional content is as follows
+The optional content is as follows.

 |  Name   |Type |Description |
 | ------------ | ------------ |------------ |